beastsaber/bsaber/src/collections/posts/custom-songs.md

 3. Now, from within the game, you can click on "MORE SONGS" to search and download songs

-You can also search for songs using the method listed above at [Custom Songs with the Base Game (More difficult!)](#custom-songs-with-the-base-game-more-difficult) and then manually load them in using SideQuest, however, we don't typically recommend this option.
+You can also search for songs using the method listed above at **"Custom Songs with the Base Game (More difficult!)** and then manually load them in using SideQuest and finding your custom songs folder there, however, we don't typically recommend this option.

-You can also check out this extremely helpful video by XORoseGold on How To Get Custom Songs in BeatSaber, uploaded on March 7, 2024!
+If you find videos more helpful, check out this video by XORoseGold on How To Get Custom Songs in BeatSaber, uploaded on March 7, 2024!

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/R6f7w-NBo4k?si=--4DItT6eQdi8nJX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>